Resources

 • Presentation Title (denote oral or poster)

-DPP Policy: An advisor must apply for only one student and a request is appropriate only if the student would not participate, or have difficulty participating, without a student grant.
-A student who is first author is more likely to receive a grant than a student coauthor.
-The email message from the advisor should thoroughly justify the student's qualifications for a travel grant.
+DPP Policy: An advisor must apply for only one student and a request is appropriate only if the student would not participate, or have difficulty participating, without a grant.
+A student who is first author/presenter is more likely to receive a grant than a student coauthor.
+The email message from the advisor should thoroughly justify the student's qualifications for a grant.

-The selected student recipients will be informed by mid-August 2023.
+The selected student grant recipients will be informed at the end of August 2025.

 DPP Families and Meeting Accessibility Grant

-Expenses must be documented by actual receipts and the application must include an estimate of the expected expenses.
-If the number of requests exceeds the funding available, the committee will give preference to applicants in the early stages of their careers, especially postdocs and graduate students.
+Eligible expenses must be documented by receipts and the submitted application must include an estimate of anticipated expenses.
+If the number of grant requests exceeds the funding available, preference will be given to applicants in the early stages of their careers, especially postdocs and graduate students, and to in-person registered attendees over virtual participants.
+Applications will be accepted through Friday, September 26 and notification will be made by email.

 How to Apply